mambon5/cuca/README.md

 6) create a game for Mars colonization like Civ5

+7) Create a more realistic likelihood.
+I.e. change the fundamental probability theory of density functions.

 Llibres a llegir:
 1) Thomas Hobbes: 1588.
 British Philospher " the view that all legitimate political power must be "representative" and based on the consent of the people; and a liberal interpretation of law that leaves people free to do whatever the law does not explicitly forbid."